 DESCRIPTION:

 We will start our journey by creating a simple web-based application which we will expand upon throughout this book.
-Our focus will be to setup a project in Visual Studio Code, Azure DevOps and GitHub for the application.
+We will setup a project in Visual Studio Code, Azure DevOps and GitHub for the application.
+The tools used in this exercise are the foundation from which we will build upon.

 Level: Basic